Record collecting: 1960s

 With the folk music boom in the late 1950s to early 1960s, there was suddenly a demand for archival material.
 Record collectors fanned out in some countries, searching small towns, dusty barns and mountain cabins for older discs.
 Initially, the most-desired items were pre-World War II shellac discs containing "race records" (that is, blues, country blues and hillbilly music), the precursors to then-current rock and roll and country styles.
 Later generations of record collectors found their passion in digging up obscure 45s in the genre of doo-wop, or LPs from the late 1960s "garage rock" and "psychedelic" genres.

 The pop music scene changed with the rise in popularity of The Beatles between 1962 and 1964.
 In their wake, thousands of musical bands inspired by their fresh, lively take on rock music with a sharp British sensibility, picked up guitars, and many released records.
-Many of these acolytes released 45rpm records in small batches to sell at local concerts and to their friends and families.
+Many of these acolytes released 45 rpm records in small batches to sell at local concerts and to their friends and families.
 Due to their relatively small pressings, these obscure local records became highly prized and valuable.

 One of the famous "collector's items" in record collecting is not a record at all, but merely an album cover.
 The Beatles themselves accidentally contributed what is probably one of the most well-known and valuable "collector's pieces" of the rock and roll era: "The Butcher Cover".
 This is an informal title for an album cover for the album Yesterday and Today.
 Until 1967, the Beatles' LP releases in the UK were substantially different from their LP releases in the USA.
 These American albums were shorter, had different songs, album titles and artwork.

 Another Holy Grail for some collectors is Bob Dylan's The Freewheelin' Bob Dylan, the 1963 pressing that has four songs that were deleted from subsequent pressings, known to fetch up to $35,000 in stereo and $16,500 in mono in excellent condition.